restatedev/sdk-java/examples/README.md

 The class to configure in Lambda is `my.restate.sdk.examples.LambdaHandler`.

-By default, the [`dev.restate.sdk.examples.Counter`](src/main/java/dev/restate/sdk/examples/Counter.java) bindableComponent is deployed.
+By default, the [`my.restate.sdk.examples.Counter`](src/main/java/my/restate/sdk/examples/Counter.java) virtual object is deployed.
 Set the env variable `LAMBDA_FACTORY_SERVICE_CLASS` to one of the available example classes to change the deployed class.

 ## Running the examples (HTTP)

-You can run the Java counter bindableComponent via:
+You can run the Java Counter example via:

 ```shell
 ./gradlew :examples:run